-Graduation applications, information, and deadline dates may be obtained from the Registrar's Office at each Regional Campus.
+Graduation applications, information and deadline dates may be obtained from Student Services at each Regional Campus.
 Completed application forms are to be returned by the deadline to that office.
 If students fail to carry out the proper application procedures, the degree will not be granted until the next graduation date.